Phillips, Minneapolis

 Phillips is a community in Minneapolis, just south of downtown.
-Phillips is a diverse area in many ways: its population includes people of many nationalities; it has a mix of residential, commercial and industrial uses; and it is home to several large employers such as Abbott Northwestern Hospital, Wells Fargo Mortgage and Allina Health Care Services along with small neighborhood businesses.
 Traditionally, it was both a community and a neighborhood (in Minneapolis, a neighborhood is a subdivision of a community).
+Phillips is a diverse area in many ways: its population includes people of many nationalities; it has a mix of residential, commercial and industrial uses; and it is home to several large employers such as Abbott Northwestern Hospital, Wells Fargo Mortgage and Allina Health Care Services, along with small neighborhood businesses.

+History

 On May 9, 2002, Phillips neighborhood was subdivided into four smaller neighborhoods.
 The official neighborhoods are now known as Ventura Village, Phillips West, East Phillips, and Midtown Phillips.
 Though not an officially designated neighborhood, Phillips also includes the Little Earth residential area.
 The boundaries of the Phillips community are Interstate 94 to the north, Hiawatha Avenue to the east, Lake Street to the south, and Interstate 35W to the west.

+Phillips contains part of City Council Ward 6, represented by Jamal Osman, and Ward 9, represented by Jason Chavez.

 The neighborhood was named after Wendell Phillips, a 19th century abolitionist.
 It was in this neighborhood that the American Indian Movement was founded in 1968.